Table of Contents

 • For a single person who has only one employer, filling out a W-4 should be relatively straightforward.

-• Those with multiple income streams, including rental income, investment income, or income from side gigs, may need to take some time and thought when completing their W-4 to ensure they’re withholding an appropriate amount, as well as paying quarterly estimated taxes, if necessary.
+• Those with multiple income streams, including rental income, investment income, or income from side gigs, may need to take some time and thought when completing their W-4 to ensure their employers without an appropriate amount.

 How do you know that your W-4 is accurate?
 You can assess that based on the refund or bill you receive at tax time.
 While a refund can feel like a windfall — and people often earmark it to pay off bills or fund a vacation, home improvement project, or other big-ticket purchase — the money represents an overpayment to the IRS.

 While getting a big check can be exciting, it may make more sense to have that money available for budgeting purposes throughout the year.
-Or you could be putting it into a high-yield savings account.
+Or you could be putting it into a high-yield savings account, an earning interest on that money.
 Similarly, a large tax bill can throw your budget off track and may subject you to penalties from the IRS for not having enough taxes withheld from your paycheck or not paying quarterly taxes.

 Are You an Employer?